-The central Platte River in Nebraska is a critical nesting site or a stopover point for birds migrating through the Central Flyway on route to their summer breeding grounds, some as far north as northern Canada and the Arctic.
-Over 300 bird species have been observed there and 140 bird species nest there.
+The central Platte River in Nebraska is a critical nesting site and a stopover point for birds migrating through the Central Flyway en route to their summer breeding grounds, some as far north as northern Canada and the Arctic.
+More than 300 bird species have been observed here and 140 bird species nest here.

 Dams and Water Diversions

 As a result, water flows in the central Platte have fallen dramatically and the river has shrunk to a fraction of its historic width.
 Reduced water flows have changed the river's surrounding vegetation.
-Sandbars on the Platte River typically had very little plant life, because the plants got scoured away by spring floods.
-Dams and water diversions are decreasing flood disturbances and giving trees and shrubs the room to grow.
-The consequence is that roosting birds like plovers and sandhill cranes are loosing their historic habitat on sandbars.
+Sandbars on the Platte River typically had very little plant life because the plants were scoured away by spring floods.
+But now dams and water diversions are decreasing flood disturbances and giving trees and shrubs the room to grow.
+As a consequence, roosting birds like plovers and sandhill cranes are losing their historic habitat on sandbars.

 Platte River Recovery Implementation Program

 We’re addressing the environmental issues that threaten healthy wildlife populations and put species at risk. »

 Saving America’s wildlife strengthens our democracy and prosperity for future generations.
 Join our conservation army. »